craigmiller160/spring-fp-result-kt/README.md

 In this scenario, it may look that the `nestedService.doSomethingElseInTransaction` would rollback if returning a `Left`, whereas `doSomethingInTransaction` would commit since it returns a `Right`.
 The catch is that Spring's transaction rules apply here.
 Spring has limited support for nested transactions and partial rollbacks.

 The point is simple: if your app is configured so a nested transaction would work with exceptions & try/catch, it'll work with Result types via this library.
 If a nested transaction would not work with exceptions & try/catch, then it still will not work with this library.

+### Caching

+A method annotated with Spring's `@Cacheable` can now return a result type such as an `Either`.
+If the result is an error, then the value will not be cached.
+If the result is a success, then the value will be cached.